Mission and Goals

 - The program goals of the Division of Education are categorized as the knowledge, skills and dispositions which impact on student learning outcomes.
 Molly College Division of Education benchmark performances and assessments are aligned with New York State Education Department Standards for Teacher performance as well as the specific standards of the following professional associations: Association for Childhood Education International (ACEI), National Council of Teachers of English (NCTE), National Council of Teachers of Mathematics (NCTM), National Council for Accreditation of Teacher Education (NCATE), National Council for Social Studies (NCSS), National Science Teachers Association (NSTA) and Council for Exceptional Children (CEC).

-The purpose of the Molloy College Professional Education Unit is to provide rigorous teacher preparation programs to carefully selected, highly qualified teacher candidates.
+The purpose of the Molloy University Educator Preparation Provider (EPP) is to offer rigorous teacher preparation programs to carefully selected, highly qualified teacher candidates.
 Faculty hold high standards for each aspect of the program, including selection of faculty, curriculum content, admissions requirements, diverse field experiences and collaboration with arts and sciences faculty and with public and private schools.
 Assuring high standards among faculty will ensure that Molloy graduates teachers who have the necessary skills, strategies and competencies to teach to New York State's Learning Standards.
 Specifically, the Education Department's goals are:

 - To maintain the backing of college administrators in order to ensure continued support for the requirements of the program.